umutuguz/Android-Development-Studies/Inventory/README.md

-Inventory - Starter Code
+Inventory - Solution Code
 ==================================

-Starter code for Android Basics in Kotlin.
+Intermediate version of the solution code for Android Basics in Kotlin.
+Codelab: Android Jetpack - Room.

 Introduction
 ------------

-This app is an stater code for an Inventory tracking app.
+This app is an Inventory tracking app.
 Demos how to add, update, sell, and delete items from the local database.
 This app demonstrated
 the use of Android Jetpack component [Room](https://developer.android.com/training/data-storage/room) database.